PhD Dissertation and Completion Process

 Dissertation committee

-In the Fall semester of you fourth year, you will assemble a dissertation committee, which consists of at least three members, two of which are full-time tenure track or tenured faculty with a primary appointment in the Department of Linguistics.
-The chair of the committee must be a tenure-track/tenured University of Rochester faculty member.
+In the Fall semester of you fourth year, you will assemble a dissertation committee, which consists of at least three members, two of which are full-time tenure track or tenured faculty with a primary appointment in the Department of Linguistics and one of which are external to the linguistics program.
+Closer to the defense, a chair of the committee, who must be external to the linguistics program, will be added.

 Committee requirements

-• At minimum, two faculty members internal to the Department of Linguistics at the University of Rochester.
+- At minimum, two tenured or tenure track faculty members in the Department of Linguistics at the University of Rochester.

-• At minimum, one faculty member external to the program (either at the University of Rochester or at another accredited university).
+- At minimum, one faculty member external to the linguistics program (either at the University of Rochester or at another accredited university).

-Considerations can be found on page 10 and 11 of the GEPA Rules & Regulations Guide.
+Considerations can be found in the GEPA Rules & Regulations Guide.

 Preparing for your defense